 - ¼ tsp cayenne pepper

-- 1 tsp kosher salt divided
+- 1 tsp Kosher salt, divided

 Instructions

-- In a large bowl, combine all ingredients except for ½ tsp kosher salt (reserve).
+- Prepare the mixed nuts.
+Preheat oven to 300F.
+Line a baking sheet with parchment paper.
+In a large bowl, combine all ingredients except for ½ tsp Kosher salt (reserve).
 Toss to combine, then place on baking sheet.

 - Bake for 25-30 minutes, or until golden brown and fragrant.
-Remove from oven and immediately sprinkle with remaining ½ tsp kosher salt.
-Let cool (they’ll crisp up during this time), then serve immediately or store in an airtight container.
+Remove from oven and immediately sprinkle with remaining ½ tsp Kosher salt.
+Let cool (they'll crisp up during this time), then serve immediately or store in an airtight container.

 These have been a huge hit for dinner group and even just needing a yummy snack!
 Great serving size and you get that spicy and sweet all in one!
 I have been known to make double batches at a time to share with people and to keep some for myself.